daveshap/RAVEN_MVP_Public/README.md

 1. Voice-enabled with Google TTS and ASR.
 2. Multiple domains and topics.
 Can serve as tutor, life coach, etc.
+3. Transparency.
+All input/output and thoughts of RAVEN will be recorded in plain English for accountability and explanability.

 ## Setup